akhalif121/jenkins_pipeline/README.md

-# Jenkins Pipeline to Automate ECS Task Deployment
+# Jenkins Pipeline to Automate Containerized Application Provisioned with TerrForm

 This pipeline deployes and AWS ECS cluster with complete needed resources scripted with terraform.